cfriot/music-to-led/README.md

     name: Led strip name

     # Name of the associated serial port
-    # Can be listed with listAvailableDevices.sh
+    # Can be listed with --list-available-devices

     serial_port_name: /dev/tty.usbserial-14210